 In 2018 Robert became an Honorary Fellow of the Royal Welsh College of Music.

-DAVID CHILDS - COURSE DIRECTOR AND ASSOCIATE CONDUCTOR
+DAVID CHILDS - EUPHONIUM, COURSE DIRECTOR, ASSOCIATE CONDUCTOR

 Born in 1981, to a family whose name had been synonymous with brass for the past two generations, David Childs is today regarded as one of the world’s leading brass soloists.